SMB Compelling Marketing Advantage: Fractional CMO + Interns vs Agencies on Cost & Speed

 The Speed Advantage: Plan in Days, Ship in Weeks (≈10× Faster)

 AI-assisted planning, better briefs, and lean decision loops compress timelines dramatically.
 What took a month two years ago can be planned in 1–2 days and shipped the same week with a small, focused team.
-That’s how a Fractional CMO + interns can operate at roughly 10× the speed of a retainer team juggling multiple clients.
-(Communications Edge)

 What unlocks the speed: